Black Friday 2020 Deals on External Storage

-If you're looking for a new external hard drive, flash drive, or memory card, Black Friday is the perfect time to shop for yourself or buy a gift for someone who needs a storage upgrade.
+If you're looking for a new external hard drive, flash drive, or memory card, Cyber Monday is the perfect time to shop for yourself or buy a gift for someone who needs a storage upgrade.

 2020 is actually drawing to a close, believe it or not, and that means it's time to start planning for the holidays.
 With COVID-19 still surging across the globe, many people are likely rethinking their end-of-the-year plans up to and including shopping in a brick-and-mortar for holiday gifts.